Abhishek3670/flowtrainer/README.md

 ## License

-MIT License - Built with love by the FlowCraft Team
+MIT License - Built with love by the FlowTrain Team